Introduction:

 "Professionally, SAFe has completely transformed my career and life.
 In the space of six months after passing my SAFe certification exam, I was tapped to lead an agile transformation at a Fortune 500 company with a 30% salary increase." — Sarah K., SAFe Program Consultant

-The advantages of having a SAFe certification goes beyond the individual level and looks into optimizing efficiency at the corporate level.
+The benefits of SAFe go beyond the individual level and look into optimizing efficiency at the corporate level:

 After covering the SAFe certification details, let us help you consider whether it is the right choice for you.
 Check the box next to "yes" if any of the following questions apply: